 11) Any losses on the sale of Section 1244 stock are ordinary.

-Answer: FALSEPage Ref.: C:2-32 and C:2-33Objective: 6
+Answer: FALSE

-12) Upon formation of a corporation, its assets have the same bases for book and tax purposes.Answer: FALSEPage Ref.: C:2-36Objective: 6
+12) Upon formation of a corporation, its assets have the same bases for book and tax purposes.

+Answer: FALSE Page Ref.: C:2-36 Objective: 4

-13) Business assets of a sole proprietorship are owned byA) a member.B) an individual.C) a partner.D) a stockholder.Answer: BPage Ref.: C:2-2Objective: 1
+- 13) Business assets of a sole proprietorship are owned by

+- A) a member.

+- B) an individual.

+- C) a partner.

+- D) a stockholder.

-14) Identify which of the following statements is false.A) A solely owned corporation is a sole proprietorship.B) A sole proprietorship is a separate taxable entity.C) A sole proprietor is considered to be an employee of the business.D) All of the above are false.Answer: DPage Ref.: C:2-3Objective: 1
+- 14) Identify which of the following statements is false. - A) A solely owned corporation is a sole proprietorship. - B) A sole proprietorship is a separate taxable entity. - C) A sole proprietor is considered to be an employee of the business. - D) All of the above are false.

+Answer: D Page Ref.: C:2-3 Objective: 1

-15) Which of the following is an advantage of a sole proprietorship over other business forms?
+- 15) Which of the following is an advantage of a sole proprietorship over other business forms?

-A) tax-exempt treatment of fringe benefits
+- A) tax-exempt treatment of fringe benefits

-B) the deduction for compensation paid to the owner
+- B) the deduction for compensation paid to the owner

-C) low tax rates on dividends
+- C) low tax rates on dividends

-D) ease of formation
+- D) ease of formation

+Answer: D Page Ref.: C:2-3 Objective: 1
-16) Which of the following statements about a partnership is true?

-A) A partnership is a taxpaying entity.

-B) Partners are taxed on distributions from a partnership.

-C) Partners are taxed on their allocable share of income whether it is distributed or not.

-D) Partners are considered employees of the partnership.
+- 16) Which of the following statements about a partnership is true? - A) A partnership is a taxpaying entity. - B) Partners are taxed on distributions from a partnership. - C) Partners are taxed on their allocable share of income whether it is distributed or not. - D) Partners are considered employees of the partnership.

-17) Demarcus is a 50% partner in the DJ partnership.
+- 17) Demarcus is a 50% partner in the DJ partnership.
 DJ has taxable income for the year of \$200,000.
 Demarcus received a \$75,000 distribution from the partnership.
-What amount of income related to DJ must Demarcus recognize?

-A) \$200,000 B) \$75,000 C) \$100,000 D) \$37,500 Answer: C Page Ref.: C:2-4; Example C:2-3 Objective: 1
+What amount of income related to DJ must Demarcus recognize? - A) \$200,000 B) \$75,000 C) \$100,000 D) \$37,500

-18) Which of the following statements is incorrect?

-A) Limited partners' liability for partnership debt is limited to their amount of investment.

-B) In a general partnership, all partners have unlimited liability for partnership debts.

-C) In a limited partnership, all partners participate in managerial decision making.

-D) All of the above are correct.
+- 18) Which of the following statements is incorrect? - A) Limited partners' liability for partnership debt is limited to their amount of investment. - B) In a general partnership, all partners have unlimited liability for partnership debts. - C) In a limited partnership, all partners participate in managerial decision making. - D) All of the above are correct.

-Answer: C Page Ref.: C:2-4

-A) Regular corporation and C corporation are synonymous terms.

-B) Regular corporation and S corporation are synonymous terms.

-C) A partner is generally considered to be an employee of the partnership.
+- 19) Identify which of the following statements is true. - A) Regular corporation and C corporation are synonymous terms. - B) Regular corporation and S corporation are synonymous terms. - C) A partner is generally considered to be an employee of the partnership. - D) All of the above are false.

-Answer: A

-Page Ref.: C:2-5 Objective: 1 20) Which of the following statements is correct?
+Answer: A Page Ref.: C:2-5 Objective: 1

-A) An owner of a C corporation is taxed on his or her proportionate share of earnings.

-B) S shareholders are only taxed on distributions.

-C) S shareholders are taxed on their proportionate share of earnings that are distributed.

-D) S shareholders are taxed on their proportionate share of earnings whether or not distributed.
+- 20) Which of the following statements is correct? - A) An owner of a C corporation is taxed on his or her proportionate share of earnings. - B) S shareholders are only taxed on distributions. - C) S shareholders are taxed on their proportionate share of earnings that are distributed. - D) S shareholders are taxed on their proportionate share of earnings whether or not distributed.

-A) C corporation operating losses are deductible by the individual shareholders.

-B) If a C corporation does not distribute its income to its shareholders annually, double taxation cannot occur.

-C) Capital losses incurred by a C corporation can be used to offset the corporation's ordinary income.
-D) All of the above are false.
+- 21) Identify which of the following statements is true. - A) C corporation operating losses are deductible by the individual shareholders. - B) If a C corporation does not distribute its income to its shareholders annually, double taxation cannot occur. - C) Capital losses incurred by a C corporation can be used to offset the corporation's ordinary income. - D) All of the above are false.